jncraton/artificial-intelligence-cpsc3520/lectures/03-early-history.md

 -----------------

 - Developed in 1940s
-- Basic robots using analog cicuitry
+- Basic robots using analog circuitry
 - On early example is the [turtle](https://en.wikipedia.org/wiki/Turtle_(robot))

 Games